-It is just very interesting to consider that who we are dealing with here is the Man who is undoubtedly the finest, greatest, best, most interesting, fact-filled, truth-filled, powerful speaker that has ever been on the face of the Earth!
+It is just very interesting to consider that who we are dealing with here is the Man who is undoubtedly the finest, greatest, best, most interesting, fact-filled, truth-filled, powerful speaker that has ever been on the face of the earth!
 Men marveled at Him—at His ability to teach.
 "Where did this man get such learning?
-We have never heard anything like this!" they said.
-And yet, HE LOST HIS AUDIENCE!
+We've never heard anything like this!" they said.
+And yet, He lost His audience!

-Let's look at John 21:3.
-Let's take a look at that.
-Now remember, what did Jesus say?
+Let us look at verse 3 of John 21.
+Remember, what did Jesus say?
 He said to those people, "Tarry in Jerusalem until you receive power from on High."
 (Luke 24:49) It is so simple!
 "Wait!
 Be patient!"

-John 21:3 Simon Peter said unto them, 'I go fishing.'
-They said unto him, 'We also go with you.'
-They went forth, and entered into a ship immediately, and that night they caught nothing.
+John 21:3 Simon Peter said to them, "I am going fishing."
+They said to him, "We are going with you also."
+They went out and immediately got into the boat, and that night they caught nothing.

 How many others did something similar, and simply wandered away from Jerusalem, not following what Jesus Christ said to do?

-We find at the beginning of the book of Acts that 120 of them finally did (wait).
-They were not moved to go away until further word came, because they feared God—we're going to see that—and they submitted (to His command).
+We find at the beginning of the book of Acts that 120 of them finally did wait.
+They were not moved to go away until further word came, because they feared God (we are going to see that) and they submitted to His command.

-So, we begin to see a principle here: People who do not fear God WILL DRIFT AWAY FROM HIM!
-The fear of God DRAWS US TOWARD HIM!
+So, we begin to see a principle here: People who do not fear God will drift away from Him!
+The fear of God draws us towards Him!
 This is just the opposite from what one might think.
-We usually run from our fears, but this is a fear that WE RUN TOWARD!
-It is extremely BENEFICIAL!
+We usually run from our fears, but this is a fear that we run toward!
+It is extremely beneficial!

-Acts 1:4 ...and being assembled together with them, (He) commanded them that they should not depart from Jerusalem, but wait for the promise of the Father, which He said, 'You have heard of Me.'
+Acts 1:4 And being assembled together with them, He commanded them not to depart from Jerusalem, but to wait for the promise of the Father, "which," He said, "you have heard from Me."

 He had already said it before.
 Now look at the effect:

-Acts 2:1 And when the day of Pentecost was fully come, they were all with one accord in one place.
+Acts 2:1 When the day of Pentecost had fully come, they were all with one accord in one place.

-Is it any wonder that God looks toward those who tremble and are in fear of breaking His word?
-These people can be united with Him because they won't be resisting the very best counsel that they could possibly receive.
+Is it any wonder that God looks toward those who tremble and are in fear of breaking His Word?
+These people can be united with Him because they will not be resisting the very best counsel that they could possibly receive.